adrianbrenton/grade-converter/README.md

 appropriate ('pythonic') for this project because all the 'would-be' classes follow the Singleton design pattern (multiple instances would be unnecessary).

+# Description
 This application adjusts students' test scores from a system of uneven grade boundaries to a system of even grade boundaries.
 A teacher from the US requested that I make this tool for her.

-This is an ongoing project.
+This application is complete enough to satisfy its original intended purpose.
+However, for me the project is still ongoing.
 In its current form, the app only works on csv files of a very specific layout.
-This layout has been chosen to match the csv files that the teacher needs the app to work on (the deadline was ASAP).
+This layout has been chosen to match the csv files that the teacher (client) needs for the app to work on (the deadline was ASAP).
 It is my future goal to make the app accept a wider range of spreadsheet layouts and file formats.

+# Bundling
 To be bundled with py2app v0.13 (v0.14 has a bug that makes it incompatible with tkinter).

 # Future Improvements (TODO list)
-- Add installer(s) for distribution.
+- Add installer(s) for easier distribution.

 - Add more tests.